Why Be Like David?

 One of the most significant Goliaths I faced was overcoming the systemic and generational curses faced by my community.
 I am a so-called black man in the United States of America.
 The challenges due to sin that my community—including our women, children, and elders—face are destroying us.
 This destruction has been ongoing since slavery.
 These same curses and sins were written about in the Bible, which I knew nothing about!
 In this ignorance, daily, weekly, and yearly trauma is ongoing and made worse.

 As I have grown into a man, I have realized the detriment that these sins and curses caused on my siblings, parents, cousins, and friends to where no prosperity, good health, or longevity can be had.
-As I have learned my identity in the very Bible that teaches me about these very sins and curses, I have discovered a better quality of life.
+As I have learned my identity in the very Bible that teaches me about these sins and curses, I have discovered a better quality of life.
 I am a Hebrew man, not a color.
 Yet it took me nearly 40 years to learn this as well as teach it to my community.
-Emphasis on "learning" who I am, who my people are, and why we are in the conditions we are in has changed not only my life, but my trajectory and my power; inside and out.
+Emphasis on "learning" who I am, who my people are, and why we are in the conditions we are in has changed not only my life, but my trajectory and my power.

 It is why Be Like David exists, and it is why you should choose Be Like David.